matloff/fastStat/README.md

 plane or hyperplane.

 Well, why just limit ourselves to a straight line?
 Why not make it a quadratic curve, a cubic curve and so on?
+Each one gives us more flexibility than the last, hence a potentially better fit.

-That is exactly what svm methods do, apply a transformation (a *kernel*) to the features and then find a straight line separating the transformed data.
+That is exactly what SVM methods do, apply a transformation (a *kernel*) to the features and then find a straight line separating the transformed data.
 This is equivalent to forming a curvy line in the original space.

 Clearly we can have a situation in which the line may get so curvy that it "fits the noise rather than the data," as they say.
 There is a true